-Canonical Domain Name
+Canonical Domain Name:

 A Domain Name that is not an alias.
+See [RFC1035] and future successors for definition of CNAME alias records.

-Canonical Domain Name Value
+Canonical Domain Name Value:

 The value of a Canonical Domain Name.
 The value resulting from applying alias transformations to a Domain Name that is not canonical.